davidmisiak/cardano-hw-cli-plutus-demo/README.md

 # Cleanup

-Follow steps in [cleanup.md](./cleanup.md) to return tAda to the Faucet.
+Follow steps in [cleanup.md](./cleanup.md) to return tAda to the Faucet and clean up the files.